Dean Lowry: Pre-draft

+Green Bay Packers

-Lowry was selected in the fourth round (137 overall) of the 2016 NFL Draft with the second of two compensatory picks.
+Lowry was selected by the Green Bay Packers in the fourth round (137 overall) of the 2016 NFL draft with the second of two compensatory picks.
 Rob Demovsky, a staff writer for ESPN, commented that he was surprised that general manager Ted Thompson ignored the offense this far in the draft.
 He also mentioned that the Packers liked his athleticism.
 Eliot Wolf, president of the Green Bay Packers football operations, said in the regards to his pick that he believed Lowry was "an underrated athlete".
 On May 6, 2016, he signed a contract with the Packers.
 Lowry recorded his first NFL sack against the Houston Texans on December 4, 2016.
 He also recorded a deflected pass and a handful of tackles in that game.
 On December 3, 2017, in a 26–20 victory over the Tampa Bay Buccaneers, Lowry recovered a Jameis Winston fumble and returned it for the first touchdown in his career in the NFL.
 Lowry was awarded NFC Defensive Player of the Week for this performance.

 On July 23, 2019, Lowry signed a three-year, $20.325 million contract extension with the Packers.

 In week 15 of the 2019 season against the Chicago Bears, Lowry recorded his first career interception off a pass thrown by Mitch Trubisky during the 21–13 win.
 He was placed on injured reserve on December 27, 2022.

+Minnesota Vikings

+On March 20, 2023, Lowry signed a two-year contract with the Minnesota Vikings.
+On November 19, he suffered a pectoral injury against the Denver Broncos.
+Lowry was placed on the injured reserve list the next day.
+He was released on March 12, 2024.

+Pittsburgh Steelers

+On April 1, 2024, Lowry signed with the Pittsburgh Steelers.
+He made 12 appearances (one start) for Pittsburgh, recording one pass deflection, one sack, and five combined tackles.

+On August 5, 2025, it was announced that Lowry would miss the entirety of the 2025 season due to a ACL tear he suffered during a training camp practice.